 Here at Crackley Bank Primary School we follow a progressive scheme for music that helps to develop skills in each year group.

-The children are exposed to musical instruments throughout school, with skills being developed and built upon each year.
-This leads to Year 6 where specialist music teacher teaches the children to play Brass Instruments following simple notation.
+The children learn to play musical instruments throughout school, with skills being developed and built upon each year.
+In Year 3 specialist music teachers deliver discreet instrument sessions in line with recommendations from the New Model Music Curriculum.

-Developing their musical notation reading is important too.
-This develops from pictures representing each instrument and when to play it in KS1, to reading basic treble clef notation in KS2.
+There is a clear focus upon developing musical notation reading and this develops from pictures representing each instrument and when to play it in KS1, to reading basic treble clef notation in KS2.

 The children learn songs that develop their understanding of different curriculum areas and different events of the year e.g. At Christmas the children experience singing traditional Christmas Carols as well as enjoying classic sing-a-long Christmas songs.
 The school takes great pride in participating in community singing events, such as concerts with the local high school, Carol singing at the local church and Young Voices this gives the children the opportunity to perform in front of wider audience and apply their learning in context.